microsoft/accessibility-insights-service/packages/resource-deployment/README.md

 Licensed under the MIT License.
 -->

-# Deploy Resources for Accessibility Insights Service
+# Deploy Resources for Privacy Insights Service

 The deployment script will create Azure resource group and deploy Azure services under it.